Exploring The Link Between Irritable Bowel Syndrome (IBS) And Anxiety

 Consult with your doctor

 Be sure to consult with a doctor or nutritionist before making significant changes to your eating patterns—especially because adjusting your eating habits to reduce IBS symptoms could result in insufficient nutrition or even eating disorders if not done carefully.
-Consult with a doctor before starting, stopping, or changing any medication or supplement as well.
+Improper dietary changes may also affect the GI tract and disrupt normal biological processes, potentially leading to other health concerns.
+Consult with a doctor before starting, stopping, or changing any medication or supplement, as doing so without supervision could exacerbate symptoms or interfere with other treatments.

-Research also suggests that maintaining other types of healthy routines could be helpful in improving bowel habits for people with IBS.
-For example, you may be able to reduce symptoms by exercising regularly, getting enough sleep, and avoiding high levels of alcohol intake.
-Reducing stress levels may reduce symptoms too, which is where a discussion of the connection between IBS and anxiety comes in.
+Research also suggests that maintaining other types of healthy routines could be helpful in improving bowel habits for IBS patients.
+For example, you may be able to reduce symptoms by exercising regularly, getting enough sleep, and avoiding foods high in fat or sugar levels and alcohol intake.
+Following a diet low in fermentable carbs, such as the low FODMAP diet, may also help manage symptoms.
+Reducing stress levels may reduce symptoms, too, which is where a discussion of the connection between IBS and anxiety comes in.
+These conditions often co-occur and may contribute to pain perception and discomfort, especially in individuals with underlying psychiatric disorders or other mental disorders.

 What is the link between IBS symptoms & anxiety symptoms?